ICPC-TUM/website/content/contests/gcpc.md

 ## Registration

-The registration page is located at [https://icpc.baylor.edu/regionals/finder/german-2016](https://icpc.baylor.edu/regionals/finder/german-2016).
+The registration page is located at [https://icpc.baylor.edu/regionals/finder/german-2016](https://icpc.baylor.edu/regionals/finder/german-2016). **You need to complete registration until Friday, June 3rd.
+To participate in the practice session you need to register until Tuesday, May 31st.**

-**You need to complete registration until Friday, June 3rd.
-To participate in the parctice session you need to register until Tuesday, May 31st.**
+To register, *all* team members have to create accounts at [https://icpc.baylor.edu](https://icpc.baylor.edu) and enter their personal details.
+The coach (most times one of the three team members) has to create the team and add all three contestants to it.
+Once the team is created and all team members completed registration we will manually change your team's status to accepted.
+Please make sure that your team is accepted before the deadline.

 If you need further team members try asking at our discussion board at [https://judge.in.tum.de/discuss/t/gcpc-2016-team-creation/29/1](https://judge.in.tum.de/discuss/t/gcpc-2016-team-creation/29/1) or our Facebook event at [https://www.facebook.com/events/217584575254291/](https://www.facebook.com/events/217584575254291/).
+If you have trouble finding your affiliation at the registration page please note that TUM is registered as &ldquo;Technische Universitaet Muenchen&rdquo;.

 ## Programming Languages